mikedixson/mikedixson.com/content/posts/2024-08-31-posting-on-the-go.md

 preview: /images/Designer (1).png
 draft: false
 tags:
   - Blogging
   - Deployment
   - GitHub Actions
   - Hugo
   - Markdown
   - Mobile
   - S3
   - Workflow
 categories:
   - |-
     - Technology
     - Blogging
     - Hugo
     - Github Action
     - Mobile Development
 author: Mike Dixson
-type: default
+type: featured
 excerpt: |-
   After getting the site back up I made a blog post about my use of AI/ML.

   It got me thinking I'd like to be able to  work on posts whenever the ideas come to me, including when out and about.
 url: ""
 image: /images/Designer (1).png
 ---